 - Charity representatives participating in CFC events should:

-- Sign event authorization forms with all zones in which they plan to attend campaign functions.
+- Sign event authorization forms (coming soon!) with all zones in which they plan to attend campaign functions.

 - Attend only events to which the organization has been invited.